sportsdataverse/fastRhockey/README.md

 ```

 A couple of quick filters/selects later and we’ve pared down the data
 into a very manageable return.
-We can see that Boston Pride beat the
+We can see that the Boston Pride beat the
 Minnesota Whitecaps 4-3 in Warrior Ice Arena on March 27th, 2021.
 The
 other important column in this return is the `game_id` column.